NBA Trade Rumors: Jrue Holiday To Chicago Bulls For Package Centered On Kris Dunn, ‘Fansided’ Suggests

 The New Orleans Pelicans may have made some changes in their front office, but it is not expected to change the fate of All-Star center Anthony Davis in the 2019 NBA offseason.
 If they decide to undergo a full-scale rebuild in the post-Davis era, there is a strong chance that veteran point guard Jrue Holiday, who is owed $77 million over the next three years, could also on his way out of New Orleans next summer.

-The 2018-19 NBA season is still far from over, but some NBA teams have already expressed interest in adding Jrue Holiday on their roster.
+The 2018-19 NBA season is still far from over, but some NBA teams have already expressed interest in adding Jrue Holiday to their roster.
 According to Sean Deveney of Sporting News, one of the NBA teams who is keeping an eye on Holiday is the Chicago Bulls.
-In a proposed trade deal, Aaron Petersen of Fansided’s Pippen Ain’t Easy suggested that the Bulls could offer a package including Kris Dunn, Cristiano Felicio, Denzel Valentine, a 2019 first-round pick, and a 2020 second-round pick to the Pelicans in exchange for Holiday and their own 2019 first-round pick.
+In a proposed trade deal, Aaron Petersen of Fansided‘s Pippen Ain’t Easy suggested that the Bulls could offer a package including Kris Dunn, Cristiano Felicio, Denzel Valentine, a 2019 first-round pick, and a 2020 second-round pick to the Pelicans in exchange for Holiday and their own 2019 first-round pick.

 “Moving up in the draft would be nice, but the Pelicans would have to forfeit their 2019 first round pick in order to do so.
 Kris Dunn is certainly talented enough to be a starting point guard in this league but has yet to find his groove at the professional level.
 Denzel Valentine is a very talented player young player and fits the modern NBA mold thanks to his shooting and passing abilities as a combo guard.
 In addition, the Chicago Bulls 2020 second round pick would likely be a decent one.
 Meanwhile, Cristiano Felicio is thrown in to balance out the salaries.”